way2ml/way2ml.github.io/content/posts/markdown-syntax.md

 series: ["Themes Guide"]
 aliases: ["migrate-from-jekyl"]
 ---

-This article offers a sample of basic Markdown syntax and math typesetting that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme. 🙈
+This guide covers essential Markdown syntax and math typesetting for authors using Hugo.
+It details headings, paragraphs, blockquotes, tables, code blocks, lists, and symbol usage.
+The document also explains how to embed rich content with Hugo’s shortcodes and create diagrams using Mermaid.
+Additionally, it outlines how to enable mathematical notation with KaTeX, providing both global and per-page configuration steps.
 <!--more-->

-## Markdown Syntax
 ### Headings

 The following HTML `<h2>`—`<h6>` elements represent five levels of section headings. `<h1>` is for Title. `<h2>` is the highest section level while `<h6>` is the lowest.
 With `numberedSubtitles` param enabled, items will be numbered